Destiner/mev-inspect-js/README.md

 > This package uses [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
 If you use a bundler, you may want to set target to `es2020`.

+> This package is a pure ESM package.
+Follow [this guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for more info.

 ```bash
 npm i mev-inspect
 ```